 The Power of the Wink: Gary Vaynerchuk actually talks about this concept.
 Garth understands that there is a huge amount of power in making each person in the stadium feel special.
 He runs around the stage so he spends time really singing and engaging with each section.
 He waves at individuals, slaps hands, and spends real moments that will create raging fans for life.

-Lesson: Each customer matters…do you make that feel special?
+Lesson: Each customer matters…do you make them feel special?

 Do More: The show was amazing.
 At the end of the event, I was tired!
 We had gone on a journey and stood and sang along.
 We had laughed and cried and screamed.
 And all I could think was, “He is going to do this again…tonight!”
 Garth scheduled two shows at 6:30pm and 10:30pm.
 Now that is ambitious.